-Jacob Angelozzi
+Smarty Pants 2

 Mr. Barrington

 English 12

 April 17, 2019

 Family Influences

 Each family is unique from one another, whether it be size, race, or beliefs; and it is this difference that makes each family special in their own way.
 All the following sources depict a common theme when it comes to identity.
 First, the novel, The Illegal, by Lawrence Hill, about a young man named Keita Ali who escapes from his conflict torn fictional home country of Zantoroland to become a professional marathoner and earn enough money to reunite his family.
 Second, the biopic, Lion¸ directed by Garth Davis, summarizes the incredible journey of Saroo Brierley who, as a child, was separated from his birth family in India and was then adopted and raised by an Australian family.
 With only limited memories of his hometown and Google Earth, Saroo sets out nearly 20 years after being lost to find his hometown and birth mother.
 Third, the article “Lost and found, one identity,” written by Karen Sawyer, tells the story of how the author, later in her life, finally found her identity.
 Finally, the movies Thor, by Kenneth Branagh, and Avengers: Infinity War, by Anthony and Joe Russo, both have the character of Loki, portrayed by Tom Hiddleston.
 The movies are his first and last appearances respectively, and they successfully develop Loki as a character.
 By examining the sources, it becomes evident that family influences the identity of individuals and helps to shape the person that they become.